ferdisn/website2/about/timeline.md

         <div class="cd-timeline-content">
             <h2>Entered IT Dev</h2>
             <p>Got a job in company that maintain capital market infrastructure.
-Work here as a dev officer, but actually more like a project management job.
-Tasting the first HP-UX, which was going to be obsoleted [CMIIW if that's not a word] with...
+Worked here as a dev officer, but actually was more like a project management job.
+Tasted the first HP-UX, which was going to be obsoleted [CMIIW if that's not a word] with...
 RHEL.</p>
             <!-- <a href="#0" class="cd-read-more">Read more</a> -->
             <span class="cd-date">2015</span>
         </div> <!-- cd-timeline-content -->